tdex-network/dev-portal/docs/provider/daemon/init_daemon.md

 # Wallet is unlocked
 ```

-You may want to take a look at the [Unlocker service](../unlocker.md) if you're searching for a way to automatize this step.
+You may want to take a look at the [Auto-Unlock Wallet on start-up](getting_started/run_prod.md#auto-unlock-wallet-on-start-up) if you're searching for a way to automatize this step.

 :::tip
 You should use a stronger and safer password for your daemon's HD wallet than the one used in the example above.